7/29/22

-Here is the commentary on the death of Attorney J. Wesley Miller that appeared in the Valley Advocate on February 23, 2006.
+Here is the newspaper commentary on the death of Attorney J. Wesley Miller that appeared in the Valley Advocate on February 23, 2006.

 Like many in Springfield, we were surprised to learn recently of the death of J. Wesley Miller.
 It was the news, not the death, that was recent; Miller died back in September, a few weeks before his 64th birthday.
 He was reportedly found dead from a stroke in his Sixteen Acres home, but, strangely, his passing wasn't widely publicized until earlier this month, when his obituary appeared in the Republican.